Egor332/AIAssistante/README.md

 ```
 Once the containers are running, open your browser and go to:
 http://localhost:5173

+You can use the chat on the front-end to communicate with the assistant.

 > **Note:** Sometimes it takes a few seconds for the back-end to start, and it may not respond to a message within the first few seconds.
 You can try again a few seconds later.